nvitya/vihal/README.md

  - Vendor independent
  - No intermediate libraries, external dependencies
  - non-blocking communication interfaces (extensive use of DMA and state machines) which allows simple cooperative multi-tasking
- - license permitting unrestricted commercial usage (without warranty)
+ - license permitting unrestricted commercial usage, without any obligation to the customers
  - Built-in support for multiple popular Microcontrollers
  - Support multiple development environments
  - Provide SW modules and examples for usual scenarios